RamonMengerink/nmea0183/README.md

 ## Description

-This Arduino sketch demonstrates serial communication between two devices using the Serial library.
+This Arduino sketch is designed to view NMEA0183 serial data of different baud rates, it displays it on a LCD screen.
 It is designed to work with an LCD display driven by the `LCDWIKI_KBV` library.
+The baud rate can be set by pressing a button.

 ## Requirements